Iwobi in action as Mahrez continues impressive form at Goodison Park in Manchester City win over Everton | Goal.com

 After the restart, Mahrez gave City the lead for the first time in the encounter after he was set up by Bernardo Silva.

-The Algeria international has now scored four Premier League goals at Goodison Park, making the ground a place he has scored the highest away goals.
+The Algeria international has now scored four Premier League goals at Goodison Park, making the stadium the place he has scored the highest number of away goals.

 4 - All four Premier League goals Riyad Mahrez has scored against Everton have come at Goodison Park - against no side has he scored more goals on the road in the competition.
 Ascendancy. pic.twitter.com/3GhTKUjAcK— OptaJoe (@OptaJoe) February 17, 2021